angular/angular-cli/README.md

 This project is currently a prototype so there are many known issues.
 Just to mention a few:

 - All blueprints/scaffolds are in TypeScript only, in the future blueprints in all dialects officially supported by Angular will be available.
-- On Windows you need to run the `build` and `serve` commands with Admin permissions.
+- On Windows you need to run the `build` and `serve` commands with Admin permissions, otherwise the performance is not good.
 - The initial installation as well as `ng new` take too long because of lots of npm dependencies.
 - Many existing ember addons are not compatible with Angular apps built via angular-cli.
 - When you `ng serve` remember that the generated project has dependencies that require **Node 4 or greater**.